Sorry, you need to enable JavaScript to visit this website.

 Advantages of the aggregate method

-The biggest advantage of the aggregate method is that it typically provides more accurate results.
-By calculating tax withholdings on your specific W-4 information, there’s a greater chance of using the correct tax rate.
+An advantage of the aggregate method is that it typically provides more accurate results.
+By calculating tax withholdings on your specific W-4 information, there’s generally a greater chance of using the correct tax rate.
 However, there's still a chance that you might owe money or receive a refund at the end of the year.

 Disadvantages of the aggregate method

-How to reduce the tax impact of bonuses
+Things to know about the tax impact of bonuses

 By now, you may be wondering, “Why are bonuses taxed so high?”
 It’s because the IRS considers bonus pay to be supplemental income.
-Therefore, the IRS treats it differently than your standard income.
-The purpose is to help you save some money back on taxes now, so you don’t face a large tax bill at the end of the year.
+Therefore, the IRS treats it differently than standard income.3

 No matter which tax withholding method your employer uses, receiving a work bonus could have a significant impact on your taxes.
-It’s important to know what to do with this increase in earnings and to take proactive steps, if possible, to minimize this impact as much as possible before Tax Day.
+It’s important to know what to do with this increase in earnings and to take proactive steps, if possible, to help manage this impact before Tax Day.

 Here’s a look at several options that might help you reduce the tax impact of bonuses.